 - A letter from an instructor of the faculty who is approved to direct doctoral dissertations, and who agrees to overlook your research.

 - If you are in your final year at secondary school and have not yet received your diploma, you may apply based on your grades over the year, but you have to send copies of your final exam results as soon as you have them.

 - All certificates and transcripts that are not in English, French, German or Italian must be translated into English or French by a certified translator.
 Along with the translation, some universities will demand an official document from the school or university that you attended, with an explanation of the grading and assessment system.

 Deadline for application at Swiss universities is variable, depending on each university and sometimes it also depends on your qualifications or if you need to apply for a student visa.
 Students are usually advised to submit their application in the spring semester for studies beginning the following academic year.

-- If a visa for Switzerland is required, the following deadlines are recommended: 1 December - 28 February for the Fall semester and 1 May - 30 September for the Spring semester.
+- If a visa for Switzerland is required, the following deadlines are recommended: start of December - end of February for the Fall semester and start of May - end of September for the Spring semester.

 In some cases, applications for PhD candidates have different deadlines:

-- For the spring semester: until March 31
+- For the spring semester: until end of March

 Universities that will receive your application too late, will sign you up for the next semester.